pkgacek/mitime/README.md

 # ✏️ mitime

 Google App Scripts powered Dabble.me alternative.
+This is a Google App Script that will send you everyday a reminder to log your thoughts in this email based journal.
+All your replies will be labeled for you to revisit them anytime.

+Enjoy!

 ## Setup